schmollf/schmollf.github.io/awesome_systems.md

 ---
-layout: post
-title: Awesome Systems Software
+title: Awesome Systems
 ---

 What resources are there to learn about systems programming?

-First of all, you should just program!
-But there are some resources:
+It turns out that you can really learn most by just programming, but here are some resources I found useful:

 ## Hash tables